rafed/devra/content/posts/git/Everything You can do with Github.md

+---
+title: Common git problems and how to fix them
+date: 2020-06-27
+tags: [git, github]
+draft: true
+---

 If your are using Github only to store your projects, you're missing out on all the fun stuff.
 Using Github to it's full potential will make your life as a developer a lot more simple and productive.
 In this article, I'll show you the ways you can use Github.